Article By: Kira Schlechter ‡ Edited By: Leanne Ridgeway

-Not only did they have the ambition to do a concept record based on source material, they had the ambition to do a concept record based on the old motif of “Death and the Maiden.”
+Not only did they have the ambition to do a concept record based on source material, but they also had the ambition to do a concept record based on the old motif of “Death and the Maiden.”

-Not only did they have the ambition to do a concept record based on that old source material, they took that source material and turned it completely on its ear by changing the perspective, and then used each track to further flesh out the story.
+Not only did they have the ambition to do a concept record based on that old source material, but they also took that source material and turned it completely on its ear by changing the perspective, and then used each track to further flesh out the story.

-Not only did they have the ambition to do a concept record based on source material, they continued the concept into not only a written synopsis of the story (included in the liner notes), but had a visual artist, Costin Chioreanu, turn the concept into pieces of art that accompany each track.
+Not only did they have the ambition to do a concept record based on source material, they continued the concept into not only a written synopsis of the story (included in the liner notes) but had a visual artist, Costin Chioreanu, turn the concept into pieces of art that accompany each track.

-And not only did they have the ambition to do all that, they managed to throw open all the doors of the metal genre and firmly establish a sound all their own.
+And not only did they have the ambition to do all that, but they also managed to throw open all the doors of the metal genre and firmly establish a sound all their own.
 This is the magnitude of what CELLAR DARLING has done with “The Spell.”
 In the original text, the Maiden rebuffs Death’s advances in terror.
 But CELLAR DARLING’s Maiden is a vulnerable, wretched, fatherless soul, born from a devastated and pain-wracked Earth.